shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can cast spells on all your undead minions at once.
 You gain the following bond affinity option:

 -   Undead: 2 Spell Points.
-If this spell targets one or more of your undead minions, it also targets all your undead minions within your Casting Range.
+If this spell targets one or more of your undead minions, it also targets all your undead minions within your Cast Range.

 ### Undead Immunity